javatlacati/swiplwebtut/webspanish.md

 No?

-Well, you probably do have assets like this you want to serve up.
+Well, you probablemente do have assets like this you want to serve up.

 Fortunately, there's a canned handler that will serve files in a directory tree.